 The NEOS Server offers CONOPT for the solution of nonlinearly constrained

-optimization problems in GAMS format.
+server in AMPL or GAMS format.

-Similarly, CONOPT eliminates from the model intermediate variables only used to define
+eliminates from the model intermediate variables only used to define

 The user must submit a model in GAMS